 General appliances and equipment that require refrigerants:

-- Vendors shall provide equipment containing low global warming potential (GWP) substitutes approved under United States Environmental Protection Agency’s Significant New Alternative Policy (SNAP) program and permissible under state regulations.
+- Vendors shall provide equipment containing low global warming potential (GWP) substitutes approved under the United States Environmental Protection Agency’s Significant New Alternative Policy (SNAP) program and permissible under state regulations.

 - Vendors shall provide products with a lower global warming potential to the maximum extent practicable where such products are cost-effective (using life cycle-climate performance (LCCP) and meet form, function, and utility requirements.